dusanbrankov/groove-logger/README.md

 ## Groove Player

-I got the idea to log SomaFM songs after I created a small function to play and switch between my favorite radio channels using `vlc` and `fzf`.
-Feel free to use or modify it if you like.
+To play and switch between radio channels from the command line, I added the following function to my `.bashrc` using `vlc` and `fzf`.
+It can be especially useful when running the player remotely.

+Feel free to use or modify it.

 ```bash
 groove-player() {